lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 12.1.3

+### Nursery

+Nursery helps children 18 months to 3 years feel Heavenly Father’s love and learn about His plan of happiness.

+Nursery leaders love, teach, and minister to the children.
+They also ensure their safety and well-being.

+At least two people should be called for each nursery class.
+If the nursery leaders are not husband and wife, they should be the same gender.

+Nursery lasts the entire time scheduled for Primary.
+For more information, see 12.1.4 and 12.3.5.

+12.1.4

 ### Imageicon, guidelines for adaptation Classes

+Primary classes help children feel Heavenly Father’s love and learn about His plan of happiness.
+Lessons follow the Come, Follow Me curriculum.
+On fifth Sundays, teachers are encouraged to use “Preparing Children for a Lifetime on God’s Covenant Path.”

 Primary classes are organized by age and the number of teachers available.
 Units with fewer children or teachers may combine two or more age-groups into